ibm-cloud-docs/cloud-activity-tracker/tutorials/manage_events_cli.md

 The important part of the command's output is the session `Id`.
 It is referenced in the download command.

-To get information about existing sessions, type `bx cf at session list`.
+To get information about existing sessions, type `bx at session list`.

-To learn more about sessions and the `bx cf at session create` command, refer to the [CLI reference](/docs/services/cloud-activity-tracker/cli/at_cli.html#session_create).
+To learn more about sessions and the `bx at session create` command, refer to the [CLI reference](/docs/services/cloud-activity-tracker/reference/at_cli_cloud.html#session_create).

-Use `bx cf at session help create` to get help from the command line.
+Use `bx at session help create` to get help from the command line.

 ## Step 4: Download the events that are identified for the scope defined for the session
 {: #step4}